 1.About 2 years ago, I had chosen and put aside a gorgeous discontinued brown Noro Aran weight yarn for this purpose.
 Anthony, the brother in question, mentioned that he always wanted a green Aran sweater.
 Solution: Alternate the chosen brown yarn with rich green Manos del Uruguay.
 It looks great...just like the forests of Vancouver Island where he lives.

 2. A hood, said he.
 I'd really like a hood.
 Or maybe not.
-Could you make it with a hood that can come off?
+Could you make it with a hoo

 3. Sure, said I. Solution: a hood with a series of small buttons around the bottom that can fit in the holes on the inside of a double neck band.